vm0993/vmGL/README.md

 # ViMa - Open Source General Ledger & Advance Management System
 Accounting App Module GL &amp; Advance Management

+It is built on Laravel 8.

+ViMa is actively developed and we release quite frequently.
+(Check out the live demo here.)

+This is web-based software.
+This means there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
+It runs on any Mac OSX, flavor of Linux, as well as Windows, and we have a Docker image available if that's what you're into.

 Module yg akan tersedia dalam repo ini adalah :

 General Ledger<br>